Rendering Controls with Visual Styles

 static properties that return a VisualStyleElement for every state of a control, control part, or other UI element supported by visual styles.

 VisualStyleRenderer provides the methods that draw and get information about each VisualStyleElement defined by the current visual style of the operating system.
 Information that can be retrieved about an element includes its default size, background type, and color definitions.
 VisualStyleRenderer wraps the functionality of the visual styles (UxTheme) API from the Windows Shell portion of the Windows Platform SDK.
-For more information, see Using Windows XP Visual Styles.
+For more information, see Enabling Visual Styles.

 Enabling Visual Styles